grin-compiler/ghc-whole-program-compiler-project/README.md

 No special preparation needed if you use x64 Debian9, Ubuntu 16.04-17.10.
 It's only the regular stack based workflow.

 ## Usage (user)
+### DOES NOT WORK AT THE MOMENT, NEW BINARY RELEASE OF GHC-WPC IS NEEDED
+### try the GHC-WPC developer usage way

 The user of External STG is the one who does not alter the Ext-STG IR, instead just uses it via the `external-stg` package.
 I.e. `external-stg-compiler` is such an example.